-The Company earned interest income of \$27,962 during Q1-2020 compared to \$77,242 during Q1-2019.
+The Company earned interest income of \$30,602 during Q3-2020 compared to \$40,991 during Q3-2019.
 The Company has invested excess cash in highly liquid, high-interest GIC's resulting in this interest income.

-The Company's cash balances were lower during Q1-2020 compared to Q1-2019 resulting in lower interest income.
+While the Company's average cash balances this quarter compared to the comparative quarter were 16% higher, the decrease in interest income is a result of lower interest rates during the current quarter.

-Interest on leases for Q1-2020 was \$54,781 compared to \$12,186 for Q1-2019 which increased in part as a result of IFRS 16.
+Interest expense on leases for Q3-2020 was \$46,647 compared to \$9,031 for Q3-2019 which increased in part as a result of IFRS 16.

-As a result of the Company's flow-through financing in October 2019, the Company recorded a flow-through liability on the statement of financial position representing the premium on the share issuances.
+As a result of the Company's flow-through financings in October 2019 and February 2020, the Company recorded a flow-through liability on the statement of financial position representing the premium on the share issuances.
 As the Company incurs eligible expenditures against this liability, the Company reduces the liability and records this as flow-through share premium recovery on the statement of operations.
-During Q1-2020, the Company recorded a flow-through share premium recovery of \$182,600 (Q1-2019: \$877,938).
+During Q3-2020, the Company recorded a flow-through share premium recovery of \$476,725 (Q3-2019: \$1,258,511).

-Other expenses recorded for Q1-2020 include \$24,831 related to the fee charged by the insurer of the reclamation bond (Q1-2019: \$nil) and miscellaneous charges for both periods.
+Other expenses recorded for Q3-2020 include \$24,831 related to the fee charged by the insurer of the reclamation bond (Q3-2019: \$24,831), Part XII.6 tax accrued on unspent flow-through expenditures, as well as miscellaneous charges for both periods.